emekaogb/ai201-project1-unofficial-guide-starter/README.md

      Answer both questions with at least 2–3 sentences each. -->

 **One way the spec helped you during implementation:**
+Helped me understand what specific things I needed to ask Claude to include in its implementation of each stage in the pipeline.
 **One way your implementation diverged from the spec, and why:**
+I asked Claude to be mindful of the distances of retrieved chunks.
+Essentially, if a chunk is more than 0.5 distance away from the query, it doesn't get utilized.
+This hopefully keeps the response grounded in relevant sources.
 ---

 ## AI Usage